flex-development/docast-util-from-docs/README.md

 ## What is this?

-This package is a utility that takes source documents and files containing [docblock comments][docblock-comments] and turns them into abstract syntax trees.
+This package is a utility that takes [docblock][docblock] input and turns it into a [docast][docast] syntax tree.

+This utility turns docblocks into tokens, and then turns those tokens into nodes.
+Markdown in docblocks is turned into tokens using [micromark][micromark], and turned into nodes using [mdast-util-from-markdown][mdast-util-from-markdown].

 ## When should I use this?